-Appointments within the Company are made on merit according to the balance of skills and experience offered by prospective candidates.
-While acknowledging the benefits of diversity, individual appointments are made irrespective of personal characteristics such as race, disability, gender, sexual orientation, religion, or age.
-A breakdown of employment statistics as of 31 December 2020 and 2019 is as follows:
+Our recruitment, hiring, development, training, compensation, and advancement is based on qualifications, performance, skills, and experience.
+While acknowledging the benefits of diversity, individual appointments are made irrespective of personal characteristics such as race, ethnicity, disability, gender, sexual orientation, religion, or age.
+A breakdown of employment statistics as of 31 December 2021 and 2020 is as follows: